bulentsoykan/fastai-walkthru/README.md

 # fastai-walkthru

+## Introduction

-sample repo for walkhru 2 of fast.ai course
+This is a sample repo for walkhru 2 of fast.ai course

+- First